-Comment No. Respondent Notes Staff Comment Action 22 James Lethbridge Planning (on behalf of a Development client) Currently providing planning services on three mixed-use developments; two in the Downtown Core and one in Downtown Fairview.
+Comment No. Respondent Notes Staff Comment 22 James Lethbridge Planning (on behalf of a Development client) Currently providing planning services on three mixed-use developments; two in the Downtown Core and one in Downtown Fairview.
 Provided characteristics of the proposed developments and challenges to accommodate bicycle parking as recommended in the Bicycle Parking Study.
 The current direction is to locate indoor bicycle parking on the ground floor and/or the first floors above and below grade.
 Given the anticipated densities of development in the Downtown of Mississauga and the resultant number of required bicycles, the area requirement may have a significant impact on the rationale design of a proposed building.
 If an elevator for resident indoor bicycle storage is provided, it would be possible to locate the required secure area on any level within the building.
 As well, visitor and patron bicycle parking should be located in a convenient and secure area that does not compromise the streetscape solution for the site and boulevard and at-grade street access to retail/commercial uses The recommendations for "direction on other requirements" for bicycle parking should acknowledge the potential development restrictions for site within urban areas of Mississauga.
 The proposed zoning by-law affecting bicycles should allow site specific solutions that allow all planning and urban design policies to be met while meeting the approved bicycle parking rates.
-Feedback was taken into consideration by the project team.
 23 Pound and Stewart (on behalf of GreyCan 6 Properties GP Inc.) Submission directed to the Region of Peel while the Parking Regulations Study was copied.
 It mostly dealt with comments to the Region of Peel regarding the Official Plan Review and the proposed definitions of the MTSAs.
 Comment indicates that the site better fits the 'Primary Major Transit Station Area' status.
 The subject property are located within proposed parking Precinct 3, whereas in comparison, lands located at the opposite side of Dixie Road, are located in 'Precinct 2' which provides for a higher reduction in minimum required off street parking requirements.
 Upgrading the area to the 'Primary Major Transit Station Area' status would also upgrade the subject property to Precinct 2 status.
-See comment #4 No further action required at this time.
-24 Dentons Canada LLP Can you please advise if the City is considering the establishment of any maximum parking provisions?
+See comment #4 24 Dentons Canada LLP Can you please advise if the City is considering the establishment of any maximum parking provisions?
 I haven't noticed anything in the reports that I've read, but just wanted to check with you.
 Thanks for your email.
-The project team is not proposing to implement maximum parking provisions in the Zoning By-law.
-Appendix 4 in the Corporate Report, contains a more comprehensive list summarizing the proposed directions.
-Please note the following draft direction (see page 7): • Consider Parking Maximums in Future Updates O No off-street parking maximums are to be included in the Zoning By-law as part of this update No further action required at this time.
+The project team is not proposing to implet parking provisions in the Zoning By-law.
+Appendix 4 in the Corporation more comprehensive list summarizing the proposed directions.
+Placet direction (see page 7): Consider Parking Maximums in Future Updates No off-street parking maximums are to be include as part of this update